atomantic/dotfiles/README.md

 # \\[._.]/ - Hi, I'm the MacOS bot
+02/24/2019: Bill started using this for dotfiles management.

 I will update your MacOS machine with Better™ system defaults, preferences, software configuration and even auto-install some handy development tools and apps that my developer friends find helpful.